lumo247/Minesweeper/README.md

 # Minesweeper

-This is a super basic Minesweeper I made in a few hours.
+This is a super basic Minesweeper I made in about an hour.

 It has several difficulties: Easy, Medium, Hard, and Custom.
 Each have different board sizes and bomb counts; the user can choose their own board size and bomb count in Custom difficulty.